tpximpact/tech-radar/README.md

 Run `npm install`

 Run `npm run dev` and the server and Tailwind CSS build will start.
 The Tailwind CSS build creates the CSS file that is referenced from `public/index.html` based on what classes you're using so it's performant.

+## Testing
+This project uses the Jest framework for unit testing.

+### Running unit tests
+Run `npm test`.